In order to protect gorillas, we must also protect the communities that live around the park.

 The SACOLA projects, after many years of successful operation, are now too multitudinous to list.
 They include numerous construction projects providing homes and villages for genocide survivors and facilities for the community such as electricity supply, schools (including 77 classrooms and assistance for school fees, construction and equipping schools with computer labs), distribution of water tanks in order to collect rain water from the roofs, water supply projects and the construction of roads, bridges and drainage systems.

-Agricultural projects including the establishment of pig farming, distribution of thousands of chickens in the villages, poultry rearing projects, sheep farming and the support for the national ‘One Cow One Family’ project with the donation of hundreds of cows.
+Agricultural projects include the establishment of pig farming, poultry rearing projects, sheep farming, avocado and tree-tomato farming and support for the national ‘One Cow Per Family’ program commonly known as ‘Girinka’ with the donation of hundreds of cows to poor families.

-Conservation is assisted by the planting of anti-erosion bamboo along natural waterways and the maintenance and reconstruction of the park boundary stone wall, guided walks and the introduction of numerous handicraft projects.
+Conservation is assisted by the planting of anti-erosion bamboo along natural waterways, the maintenance and reconstruction of the park boundary stone wall and guided walks.
 The construction of a health center and payment of health insurance for poor and vulnerable village members continue.
-Single mothers were also assisted with sewing projects and the construction of ECDs (Early Childhood Development program) in two villages.
+Single mothers are assisted with sewing projects and Early Childhood Development programs have been constructed in two villages.